 - The customer base is growing at a reasonable rate

-- The startup requires to add more team members on board to handle the increased customer base
+- The startup requires adding more team members on board to handle the increased customer base.

 - Ticket size is big, ranging anywhere from $15 million to $900 million.

 By the time a startup reaches the Series B stage, its product-market fit is validated, and the startup has started to expand within its market.
 This funding round is considered to be a safe round for investors as startups reaching this round will most probably grow as compared to startups at the Series A round.

 Series B funding is the third official stage of the startup financing process and the second stage of venture capital financing, where a growing established startup company scores funding from venture capital firms to expand its operations in return for startup equity.